Tap the text to show or hide reading controls.

 So dishonest, the lot of them.

-There was no one among them who didn’t know an opportunity like this was rare.
+There was no one among them who didn’t know an opportunity like this didn’t come along often.

 “You’re all thinking the same as me, right?”